funcool/buddy-auth/doc/user-guide.md

 The `authfn` should return something that will be associated to the `:identity` key in the request.

-The responsability of _buddy_ is just parse request and call the user function authenticate it.
+The responsability of _buddy_ is just parse request and call the user function to authenticate it.
 The token building and storage is a user responsability.

 You can see a complete example of using this backend <<example-token,here>>.